Alex Murrell: Q3 2022

 Welcome

-Welcome to the Q3 2022 edition of Strategy Made Simple.
+Welcome to Edition #006 of Strategy Made Simple.

 This newsletter captures the best of what I’ve written, recorded and read since the last issue came out in August.